gridbugs/resume/resume.md

 ### Bachelor of Science, University of New South Wales

 Graduated in 2014 with a Bachelor of Science, majoring in Computer Science.

+### Student Exchange, University of Toronto

+Spent a semester in 2012 on exchange at the University of Toronto.